Browser width

 Model parameters

-• QueueCapacity is the number of waiting places in a queue.
+• QueueCapacity: to specify the number of waiting places for entities (Queue)

 Model behavior